 “If we lose the federal funding, it’s only going to make the hospital capacity crisis that much worse,” said O’Sullivan.

-There is currently a bipartisan bill that would extend the home hospital model for another five years.
+There is currently a bipartisan bill that would extend the waiver for another five years.
 Mass General Brigham’s is one of the largest home hospital programs in the country and it recently expanded its care to patients with cancer.

 Download the FREE Boston 25 News app for breaking news alerts.